 The functionality of ERCs and the connection with crucial parts for scientific infrastructure has been demonstrated based on the reproducibility service and selected workflows.
-The user interface and service implementation can lower the barriers to share snapshots of research workflows for review and reading, and they can be integrated in a scholarly publication process.
-At least the artefacts of a reproducibility package can be preserved, for a time frame suitable to improve understanding and collaboration of relatively recently published results.
-ERCs and the designed infrastructure could also be connected to more radical changes in publishing practices.
-For example, piecemeal publication, review and publishing approaches like Octopus (Octopus team, 2020) and other evolutions in academic publishing (Tennant et al., 2019), disruptive ways to distribute and review research such as Academic Torrents (Cohen and Lo, 2014) or overlay journals (Brown, 2010), and also novel ways of presenting, collaborating, and interacting with research outputs (Kray et al., 2019).
-It remains to be seen if the technical and organisational innovations can benefit from each other or are better introduced successively.
+The user interface and service implementation can lower the barriers to sharing snapshots of research workflows for review and reading, and they can be integrated in a scholarly publication process.
+Further, the artefacts of a reproducibility package can be preserved for a time frame suitable to improve understanding and collaboration of relatively recently published results.
+ERCs and the designed infrastructure could also be connected to more radical changes in publishing practices, such as piecemeal approaches for publication, review, and publishing like Octopus (Octopus team, 2020) and other evolutions in academic publishing (Tennant et al., 2019), disruptive ways to distribute and review research such as Academic Torrents (Cohen and Lo, 2014) or overlay journals (Brown, 2010), and also novel ways of presenting, collaborating, and interacting with research outputs (Kray et al., 2019).
+It remains to be seen whether the technical and organisational innovations can benefit from each other or are better introduced successively.

-However, a broad uptake was not achieved yet and the open research challenges summarised a few years ago by Freire et al. (2016) and Thain et al. (2015) are far from being answered today, though the ERS and ERC can contribute to addressing them.
-The slow pace of change can attributed to the many moving parts for adopting to more reproducible and transparent, such as author guidelines, researcher skills, editorial and review procedures, and publishing systems.
-This makes it really challenging for publishers to innovate, though their options to promote reproducibility are widely discussed (e.g., Hrynaszkiewicz, 2020; Eglen et al., 2018).
-However, existing pilots yield promising results with a strong institutional support (Guizzardi et al., 2021; Hawkins, 2019).
-The complexity of cultural change also slows down seemingly small but possibly impactful changes, such as establishing "reproducibility package" a first level citizen or type of research output in databases such as CrossRef or repositories such as Zenodo.
-This would give recognition and aide 32\https://www.earthcube.org/notebooks discovery of both data and software.
-Nevertheless, the See blog post at https://o2r.info/2020/02/26/OJS-workshop-HD/.

-presented software does provide a basis for further testing with stakeholders, as to improve the understanding of the remaining barriers for individuals (e.g., authors, reviewers, editors) and organisations (e.g, publishers, scholarly societies, scientific communities).
+However, an uptake of ERC and ERS by third parties has not yet been achieved and the open research challenges summarised a few years ago by Freire et al. (2016) and Thain et al. (2015) are far from being answered today, though the ERS and ERC can contribute to addressing them.
+The slow pace of change can be attributed to the many moving parts for adapting to more reproducible and transparent processes, such as author guidelines, researcher skills, editorial and review procedures, and publishing systems.
+This makes it really challenging for publishers to innovate, though their options for promoting reproducibility are widely discussed (e.g., Hrynaszkiewicz, 2020; Eglen et al., 2018).
+However, existing pilots yield promising results with strong institutional support (Guizzardi et al., 2021; Hawkins, 2019).
+The complexity of cultural change also slows down seemingly small but possibly impactful changes, such as making a "reproducibility package" as well as reports about reproductions (cf. Nüst and Eglen, 2021) first level citizens or types of research output in databases such as CrossRef or repositories such as Zenodo.
+This would give recognition to and aid discovery of data, software, and reproducible computational workflows.
+Nevertheless, the presented software does provide a basis for further testing with stakeholders, in order to improve the understanding of the remaining barriers for individuals (e.g., authors, reviewers, editors) and organisations (e.g., publishers, scholarly societies, scientific communities).
 The technical solutions for reproducible publications and transparent reviews can thereby help to support change in community practices and norms.
 These tests can go hand in hand with other solutions to supersede PDF papers, such as peer-reviewed Jupyter Notebooks, and with support offerings for reproducible research, e.g., by academic libraries (Sayre and Riegelman, 2019).